mscharlock/04-bitmap/lab-bitmapCrusaders/README.md

 ![Bitmap Transformer](./assets/BitmapTransformer.png)

-# Bitmap Crusader's Bitmap Transformer Documentation
+#Bitmap Transformer Documentation
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()
-:art:

-Using JavaScript, an image you place in the assets file with the name of palette-bitmap.bmp will be converted to greyscale, blackout (all black pixels), and inverted colors when you run the command node index.js in the terminal.
+Using JavaScript and Node.js, this program converts 32-bit bitmap images to greyscale, blackout (all black pixels), and inverted colors. :art: You're also welcome to create your own image conversions by adjusting our transform.js file - you'll never need Instagram for filters again!

 # Table of Contents
 +  What this program does